 Beloved author of Psittaculture, Tony Silva, and long-time AFA leader Buddy Waskey hosted a tour of select South Florida aviaries in the days leading up to the Organization of Professional Aviculturists' (OPA) annual meeting.
 As Florida has enacted a framework of laws favorable to aviculture, aviaries flourish there.
 The warm weather, though dryer than the … Continue reading HatchLine: Aviculture Tips from South Florida Pros

-Thanks to the City of Playford's Facebook team for their assistance with this article.]
+Thanks to the City of Playford's council spokespersons for their assistance with this article.]
 November 5, 2018, the Mount Barker District Council issued a "scaring" notice for Little Corellas, following their April 3, 2018 decision endorsing "selective legal shooting" of flock leaders, or "scout" corellas.
-The measures seek to discourage flocks, especially the largest flock, … Continue reading HatchLine: Little Corella Targeted
+The measures seek to discourage flocks, especially the largest flock, from … Continue reading HatchLine: Little Corella Targeted

 In the United States, depending on the state in which you live, you may not be able to move to, visit, or sell your aviary-raised parrot across state lines, or acquire a member of the opposite sex with which to breed your parrot out-of-state; and you may not be able to purchase a parrot in … Continue reading BirdsEyeView: Our Parrots & State Endangered Species Acts

 [Editor's note: As edited Oct.
 21 in response to corrections graciously provided by World Parrot Trust subsequent to initial publication.
 We humbly acknowledge that in this space we do not detail that organization's critique of the Appendix II regulatory regime.]
 On July 27, 2018 The Dodo published a superb expose by Elizabeth C. Alberts about … Continue reading HatchLine: Up-Listed!
 African Greys & Econ 101